Choub bazi

-Choub bazi, choob or choobazi (چوب بازی chub bāzi; Khorasani and Sistani: چو بازی chu bāzi; lit. "wood play") is one of Iranian games and traditions with an ancient history that goes back to ancient Iran.
+Choub bazi, choob or choobazi (چوب بازی) is one of Iranian games and traditions with an ancient history that goes back to ancient Iran.
 This traditional ritual is also mentioned in Ferdowsi's Shahnameh.
 In Iran, there are two authentic types of stick games.
 One is the Sistani stick game, which is popular in the eastern half of Iran.
 The other is the Lori, which is more popular in the southern and western parts of the country.